dlareau/puzzlehunt_server/docs/hunt_running.rst

 How to Run a Hunt
 *******************

-Instructions on how to run a hunt will go here.
+So you want to run a puzzlehunt...

+Below are all of the steps you should need to take to run an already created puzzlehunt.